4d/docs/website/translated_docs/es/ViewPro/configuring.md

 ### Objetos de estilo & Hojas de estilo

 Style objects contain the style settings.
-They can be used either in a style sheet or on their own.
+Se pueden utilizar en una hoja de estilo o por su cuenta.
 Style objects can also be used in addition to a style sheet so that different settings can be specified for individual cell ranges without affecting the rest of the document.
 You can use style objects directly with the [VP SET CELL STYLE](method-list.md#vp-set-cell-style) and [VP SET DEFAULT STYLE](method-list.md#vp-set-default-style) commands.

 A **style sheet** groups together a combination of properties in a style object to specify the look of all of the cells in your 4D View Pro documents.
 Style sheets saved with the document can be used to set the properties for a single sheet, multiple sheets, or an entire workbook.
 When created, a 4D View Pro style sheet is given a name which is saved within the style sheet in the "name" property.
 This allows a style sheet to be easily used and, if thoughtfully selected, can facilitate its identification and purpose (e.g., Letterhead\_internal, Letterhead_external).